EBI-Metagenomics/metagenomics-bioinformatics-mgnify-2025/README.md

 To preview your changes, you need to [install Quarto](https://quarto.org/docs/get-started/).

+And run `quarto preview .` in this directory.

 ### Converting older materials
 If you're converting materials from RST format in earlier year's courses, you might find the following prompt helpful for your LLM of choice: